How to get video player on Steam Deck

 I realised that this trip will take a long time.
 So I thought — maybe I can bring some films or series with me, to shorten the time.

-At some point during the journey I needed to turn off my phone, so I decided to bring steam deck.
+At some point during the journey I needed to erase and turn off my phone (don’t worry, I have backup), so I decided to bring Steam Deck.

 Now I needed a player.